Published: 11 Jun 2018

 While there are numerous benefits to test automation, automating every test might not be beneficial.
 For example, usability and exploratory testing require human intelligence and intervention, and do not explain an investment for automation.

 Therefore, teams will need to leverage both manual and automated testing to ensure software quality before launching an application.
 Employing a mix-blend of the manual as well as automation testing can be the best way to succeed.

 3. There is More to Automation Than Just Functional Testing at the GUI Level

 Almost every team starts its automation effort with GUI functional tests, however as the components of the GUI tend to change regularly, they are costly to build, slow to implement, and delicate to maintain.
-Hence, to ensure that problems are discovered easily and rapidly, a blend of different testing levels and types is required in order to reach the anticipated level of quality and to alleviate the risks associated with defects.
+Hence, to ensure that problems are discovered easily and rapidly, a blend of different testing levels and types is required to reach the anticipated level of quality and to alleviate the risks associated with defects.

 Teams should not just think about automating GUI functional testing, but also various other types of tests, such as: